 There are many different ways to buy a car from different types of people.

-This can range from used card dealers, new car dealers, all the way to the private sellers.
+This can range from used card dealers, new car dealers, auctions and all the way to the private sellers.

 The main thing on this one, if you don’t have a good feeling about the person that is showing you the car, it is best to just walk away.
 Your intuition when buying a vehicle tends to be correct.